Last Sunday (Mar. 13), 53 people were killed in two terrorist attacks a few hours and 4,500 miles apart.

 What time did the attack happen?
 Who were the people who died?
 It’s been reported that one young victim, under five years old, was shot next to another child for not getting on his knees and praying (the other child did so, and was spared).
 Among the victims were “foreign citizens from Burkina Faso, Cameroon, France, Germany, and Mali.”
 We know that one of the men killed, Henrike Grohs, 51, was the head of a local branch of the Goethe-Institut.

 Even about Ankara, local sites are circulating lists of victims, but there is little in the way of international outrage or social media solidarity.
 No one is Ankara.
 No one is Grand Bassam.

 We don’t know, we don’t care, and we don’t care to know.
 It’s a vicious cycle.

 The numbers of terrorist attacks keeps growing.
 Just today, we received news that an estimated 22 worshipers were killed by suicide bombers in a mosque in another attack in the Nigerian city of Maiduguri.
-This is not a scolding.
-It’s natural that tragedies impact us more when they happen closer to us—geographically and culturally.
 The tally of terrorists attacks has surpassed 200 in 2016 alone: How many of them can you remember?
 For how many of the victims, and their loved ones, did you show actual empathy?